Diagnostic information

 |

-Inspect for correct installation, looseness and/or missing fasteners.
+Inspect for proper installation, looseness and/or missing fasteners.

-Were incorrectly installed, loose and/or missing fasteners found?
+Were any improperly installed, loose and/or missing fasteners found?

 |